< Previous family introduction

 Carrier shells

-The Xenophoridae is a family of remarkable molluscs that attach foreign objects to their shells.
-There are only 22 species, all living on the continental shelves or slopes of tropical and temperate regions.
-They have medium to large, conical shells, with a small to large flange around the base, and in some species, short, blunt spines at the periphery.
+The Xenophoridae is a small family of remarkable molluscs that attach foreign objects to their shells.
+There are only 22 species in the family, living on the continental shelves or slopes of most tropical and temperate regions.
+They have medium to large, conical shell, with a small to large flange around the base, and in some species, short, blunt spines on the periphery.
 Two species are endemic to Australia; Xenophora peroniana is restricted to the east coast and X. flindersi to the south coast.

 Xenophorids attach a selection of solid objects of suitable size from those available on the substrate: complete or fragmentary bivalve and gastropod shells, pebbles, sections of coral, worm tubes or brachiopod shells.
 Each species has a preferred type and position of attached objects.
-X. peroniana attaches pebbles and bivalves most frequently, and also gastropods, worm tubes and corals, of size about equal to the whorl height.
+X. peroniana attaches pebbles and bivalves shell most frequently, but also gastropods, worm tubes and corals, of size about equal to the whorl height.
 X. pallidula attaches bivalves initially, but on the last whorl attaches elongate shells such as terebrids and turrids in a radial manner.
-Other species, such as X. indica, adhere only a few small fragments on the early whorls.
+Other species, such as X. indica, appear to have given up the attachment habit and adhere only a few small fragments on the early whorls.
 Attachment of foreign objects to the shell is performed by the animal's mantle, a thin layer of tissue in contact with the internal shell surface, that grows the edge of the shell by secreting calcium carbonate in a protein matrix.
-To add a foreign object to the shell, the animal positions the object at the growing edge, holding it in place with foot and proboscis, and secretes calcium carbonate to cement it onto the growing edge of the shell.
+To add a foreign object to the shell, the animal positions the object at the growing edge, holding it in place with foot and proboscis, and secretes calcium carbonate to cement it onto the growing edge of shell.

 There are six species known from NSW.
-The most common of these is Xenophora peroniana.
+The most common of these is Xenophora peroniana, which is endemic to eastern Australia.
 The other five species have an Indo-West Pacific distribution, reaching into NSW from the north to varying degrees; X. gigantea just reaches into northern NSW, but X. solarioides extends southwards to Batemans Bay.
-All of these five are uncommon to rare in NSW.
-The other endemic species, X. flindersi, while found in southern Australia, does not extend as far north as NSW.
+All of these five are uncommon to rare in the state.
+The other endemic species, X. flindersi, found in southern Australia, does not extend as far north as NSW.

 Family Reference